ShaheenHossain/eagle-12.1/doc/webservices/upgrade.rst

     :param str contract: (required) your enterprise contract reference
     :param str email: (required) your email address
-    :param str target: (required) the Eagle ERP version you want to upgrade to.
+    :param str target: (required) the Eagle version you want to upgrade to.
 Valid choices: 10.0, 11.0, 12.0
     :param str aim: (required) the purpose of your upgrade database request.
 Valid choices: test, production.
     :param str filename: (required) a purely informative name for you database dump file
     :param str timezone: (optional) the timezone used by your server.
-Only for Eagle ERP source version < 6.1
+Only for Eagle source version < 6.1
     :return: request result
     :rtype: JSON dictionary